CoinTracking February 8, 2026 | 9 min read

 Closed Exchanges: GDPR Data Request

 For closed exchanges like FTX, there's an option many don't know: the GDPR data request.
-According to Art.
-15 GDPR, you have the right to a copy of your personal data.
+Under the GDPR, you have the right to a copy of your personal data.
 For exchanges in insolvency, you direct this request to the insolvency administrator.
 Alternatively, on-chain transactions can be reconstructed via blockchain explorers like Etherscan or Solscan.

 API vs. CSV: Which Way When?